 - a.
 Any day during which an employee is entitled to cash benefits for temporary disability under Workers' Compensation.
 The Treasurer must be notified if any such benefits are received by the employee. - b.
 Any period of confinement in a public or private institution as a result of an emotional or psychopathic illness arising from voluntary addiction to chemical dependencies, such as alcohol and drugs. - c.
 Any period when incarceration is the cause of absence from work. - 13.
 Carry Over of Extended Sick Leave Extended Sick Leave may be accrued up to a maximum of 1,000 hours. - 14.
-Not Convertible to Paid Leave Extended Sick Leave shall not be convertible to paid leave or considered as credit payable at the termination of employment. - 15.
+Not Convertible to Paid Leave Extended Sick Leave shall not be convertible to vacation time or considered as credit payable at the termination of employment. - 15.
 Portability Accrued Short-term and Extended Sick Leave shall be transferred if any employee transfers directly to another denominational employer. - 16.
 Part-time Work After Illness An employee who returns to work on a part-time basis after an illness or disability shall do so with the permission of the attending physician involved and must submit a written recommendation from the physician regarding the estimated length of such part-time work.
 The actual time worked shall be paid at the regular rate.
-The balance shall be paid from the Extended Sick Leave bank as long as hours of accrued sick leave time are available.
+The balance shall be paid from the Extended Sick Leave bank as long as hours of accrued sick leave time are available. - 17.
+Prohibition Against Retaliation The employer cannot deny an employee use of lawfully earned paid sick leave.
+Nor can the employer terminate, discipline, or otherwise retaliate against an employee for using paid sick leave, or exercising any other right under Arizona labor law.